 The Hoi An Lantern Festival takes place every 14th day of the lunar month.
 Expect lovely floating lanterns cruising gently on the river and a slew of people enjoying the event’s merry atmosphere.
 We’ve listed a few reasons why going to the Hoi An Lantern fest is best for your wandering soul.
 The dates for …

-Celebrated on the 12th to the 13th day of the first lunar month, the Lim Festival is a national cultural activity that also honors beloved folk songs unique to the Bac Ninh Province of Vietnam as well as the Red River Delta region.
-What should you expect during the Lim Festival?
-Expect to be impressed …
+Celebrated on the 12th to the 13th day of the first lunar month, the Lim Festival is a national cultural activity.
+It honors beloved folk songs unique to the Bac Ninh Province of Vietnam as well as the Red River Delta region.
+Expect to be impressed if not moved by the event’s most distinguishing feature: …

-Held every year during the 8th until the 11th day of the third Lunar month, the Hung King Temple Festival, also known as the Death Anniversary of the Hung Kings, is considered a public holiday in Vietnam since 2007.
+Held every year from the 8th until the 11th day of the third Lunar month, the Hung King Temple Festival, also known as the Death Anniversary of the Hung Kings, is considered a public holiday in Vietnam since 2007.
 The festival commemorates the contribution given by Vietnam’s first emperors and founders.
-What is the history …
+Kinh Durong Vurong was …

 Buddha’s Birthday is a festival held every 15th day of the fourth month in the Lunar Calendar.
 The event takes place on the day of the full moon and is considered one of Vietnam’s most important religious and national festivals.
 Buddhism’s inherent importance in Vietnamese society makes this as one of the most celebrated events …

 Celebrated during late January and early February, the Tet Festival marks the start of spring and the end of winter in the Lunar calendar.
-Tet is an abbreviated form of Tết Nguyên Đán which, when translated from Vietnamese, means ‘The Feast of the First Morning of the First Day’.
-This three-day celebration actually lasts up …
+It’s known as the Vietnamese Lunar New Year, and coincides with the Chinese New Year.
+Tet is an abbreviated form of Tết Nguyên Đán which, when translated from Vietnamese, means ‘The …

 The Phu Giay Festival is one of Vietnam’s biggest national festivals.
 The event celebrates and pays tribute to Lieu Hanh, the Goddess or “Holy Mother” of Vietnam.
-She is one of four immortal gods, and the sole god based on a real 16th century princess who died young.
-Locals believe that their entire community is …
+She is one of four immortal gods, and the sole god based on a real 16th-century princess who died young.
+Locals believe that their entire community is a …